Good online services you pay for have their own page

 You simply embed about 40 lines of code into your page, and FreeFind does the rest.
 You can see the code if you view the source of my Sheepdog Software homepage.... but don't worry, the nice people at FreeFind tell you exactly what you need.

-Visitor tracking- 1: Even if a visitor doesn't use the search bar I provide, I can learn a lot, thanks to the service from Extreme Tracking.
+Visitor tracking- 1: (I have this on all my web pages.
+Excellent.
+Always has been.
+Still is, at 2/18.
+Comments may be dated.)
+Even if a visitor doesn't use the search bar I provide, I can learn a lot, thanks to the service from Extreme Tracking.